How to Check If a Car Has Insurance: Verify Coverage in 5 Ways

 • Full policy limits or coverage details

-• Claims history on that vehicle
+• Complete claims history on that vehicle

-• Whether the new owner is covered
+• Whether the new owner will be covered

-• Historical insurance records
+• Historical insurance policy records

-For theft or salvage history, use NICB's free VINCheck tool — it won't show insurance status, but it complements your due diligence.
 Before signing anything, make sure you understand how to apply for car insurance for the vehicle so your new policy is bound before you drive it home.

 Pincher's Pro Tip

 Get insurance quotes before you finalize a used car purchase.
 The make, model, year, and VIN all affect your premium.
 Knowing your estimated rate ahead of time prevents surprises and helps you factor total cost of ownership into your buying decision.
+Quote comparison sites can use the VIN to generate more accurate estimates.

 Compare Car Insurance Rates in Ohio